Juhani

 improving

-The regular evaluations of the existing business performance and
+The regular evaluations of the existing business performance, and

-strategic decisions on goals and actions were important measures
+the strategic decisions on goals and actions were important measures

-in continually improving company's business performance.
+in improving continually company's business performance.
 Implementing

 measures took primarily place through increasing effectiveness and